jerry4174/Hot-water-boiler-monitor-with-Raspberry-Pi3/README.md

  On 2022.11.03 18:34:59
 Off 2022.11.03 18:48:45

+## Purpose:
+For a system with electric heating or hot water boiler in combination with Solar PV.

 ## Used Hardware:
 - Some power supply with DC voltage from 3V up to 5V.
 I have used an old clasical Nokia power supply with 3,7V.
 - Analog-to-digital converter ADS1115.